-Conflicts of interest can arise in all types of real estate transactions, but the most common in terms of severity are as follows:
+Conflicts of interest can arise in all types of real estate transactions, but the most common situations where the principal-agent problem occurs are the following:

-Listing and pricing your home can be a major problem as agents may overpromise on price to win a listing, negatively impacting your ability to sell the home.
+Listing and pricing your home can be a significant problem as agents may overpromise on the price to win a listing, negatively impacting your ability to sell the property.

 Getting the best possible price can present an issue as agents may consider closing a sale quickly to be more important than getting you the best price.

 The best example of the principal-agent problem occurs when a seller wants to list but hasn’t decided on an agent yet.
-This creates the possibility of a conflict of interests arising as the seller’s goals are to find the best agent to list the home and get the best price (which includes pricing the home as the listing price has a major effect on the time it takes for a home to sell as well as how much it sells for) while the agent is only interested in getting the listing.
+This creates the possibility of a conflict of interests arising as the seller’s goals are to find the best agent to list the home and get the best price (which includes pricing the home as the listing price has a significant effect on the time it takes for a home to sell as well as how much it sells for) while the agent is only interested in getting the listing.
 And what better way to get a listing than to promise an unrealistic price.
-There are many agents who overpromise when they pitch and list a home for too high of a price, knowing full well that after X days on the market they’ll come back to the seller and push for a price drop.
-It’s very difficult to combat against this type of behavior with the existing model (in which listing agents are paid by commission and receive long exclusives that last for 3-6 months at a minimum).
-Even if a seller makes it explicitly clear that they will not consider any price drops the agent may still be interested in getting the listing (knowing that it won’t sell) as it can be used to generate other business.
-For realtors a new listing is an invaluable asset which can help them land additional listings and will also generate buyer leads.
+Many agents overpromise when they pitch and list a home for too high of a price, knowing full well that after X days on the market, they’ll come back to the seller and push for a price drop.
+It’s challenging to prevent this type of behavior with the existing model (in which listing agents are paid by commission and receive lengthy exclusive agreements that last for 3-6 months at a minimum).
+Even if a seller makes it explicitly clear that they will not consider any price drops, the agent may still be interested in getting the listing (knowing that it won’t sell) as it can be used to generate other business.
+For realtors, a new listing is an invaluable asset that can help them land additional listings and generate buyer leads.

 How can you help prevent this?

-Another issue can arise due to the fact that while agents are compensated on commission, getting the absolute best possible price might not always be in the agent’s interest.
-Your agent might claim that your interests are aligned due to them earning a greater commission when you get a higher sale price, but is that really the case?
-Let’s consider for a second that you’ve listed your home for $920,000 and after 2 weeks on the market, you receive an offer of $900,000.
-If your agent is earning a 3% commission do you think they’ll risk losing out on a $27,000 commission just to try and earn an extra $600?
-Even if they know they’ll receive more offers is it worth the extra time and effort for them to keep the house on the market for another 2 weeks?
-In many cases, the answer is “no”.
-Studies have even shown that when agents sell their own homes they typically keep them on the market for approximately 10 days longer and get around 3% more for them than if they were marketing the same home for a client.
+The principal-agent problem can also occur due to the fact that while agents are compensated on commission, getting the absolute best possible price might not always be in the agent’s interest.
+Your agent might claim that your interests are aligned due to them earning a fatter commission check when you get a higher sale price, but is that really the case?
+Let’s consider for a second that you’ve listed your home for $920,000, and after two weeks on the market, you receive an offer of $900,000.
+If your agent is earning a 3% commission, do you think they’ll risk losing out on a $27,000 commission to try and make an extra $600?
+Even if they know they’ll receive more offers, is it worth the additional time and effort for them to keep the house on the market for another two weeks?
+In many cases, the answer is “no.” Studies have even shown that when agents sell their own homes, they typically keep them on the market for approximately ten days longer and get around 3% more for them than if they were marketing the same house for a client.

-Problems can also occur when you have buyer agent representation.
+Conflicts of interest can also occur when you have buyer agent representation.
 A buyer or renter’s agent will be privy to a certain amount of your financial information and can use that their advantage, to help ensure they earn a commission or to increase their earned commission.
-The two most common examples are when an agent negotiates price less than they could to ensure a deal goes through and they earn a commission or when an agent uses knowledge of your finances to increase your budget, earning them a bigger commission.
-Many agents will even go through training on how to get their buyers and renters to increase their budget as in large cities like New York City it’s quite common for the average renter or buyer to raise their budget by 10 or even 20% over the course of their home search.
+The two most common examples are when an agent negotiates price less than they could to ensure a deal goes through, and they earn a commission or when an agent uses knowledge of your finances to increase your budget, earning them a bigger commission.
+Many agents will even go through training on how to get their buyers and renters to increase their budget.
+In large cities like New York City, it’s quite common for the average renter or buyer to raise their budget by 10 or even 20% during their home search.